-In some cases, the Director of Financial Aid may adjust the expected family contribution derived from the federal methodology system if the officer has documented reason to believe that the original contribution calculated does not accurately reflect the student's or parents' ability to contribute to the cost of attendance.
+In some cases, the Director of Financial Aid may adjust the expected family contribution derived from the federal methodology system if the officer has documented reason to believe that the original contribution calculated does not accurately reflect the student's or parents' current ability to contribute to the cost of attendance.
 This is called a Request for Review and will require full documentation.

-Financial Aid and Academic Standing
+Financial Aid and Satisfactory Academic Progress Policy